SilkRose/Pony/src/stories/diary-duet/story/day-01-brave-new-world.md

 Dear diary,

 I made a new friend today!!
 I met him at Twilight's.
 His name is Joshua, or Josh for short.
+He's a human, something I've never seen before!
+They are tall and don't have fur, but they have a mane.

 I was going to show him around town, but then it started raining.